AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-Open IIS as an Admin
+Open IIS as an Admin.
 </p>

 <p>